Looking for a friendly dog? Then check out this list of some of the friendliest dog breeds in the world!

 The happy, alert, friendly Papillon appears in paintings from as far back as the 16th century.
 Today, they still grace their owners’ laps with their adorably regal personalities.
 Read more about Papillons.

 The PBGV, also known as the “happy breed,” enjoys life and people.
 They are enthusiastic and good-natured.
 Read more about Petit Basset Griffon Vendeens.

 The Samoyed’s fluffy coat protects the intelligent, gentle, and loyal dog underneath all that fur.
 Friendly and affectionate with his family, including the children, the Samoyed thrives on being part of household activity.
 Read more about Samoyed Dogs.

 This ancient breed would befriend a burglar in exchange for little affection.
 “Shih Tzu” means “little lion;” although, this sweet lapdog snores more often than it roars.
 Read more about Shih Tzus.

 19. Siberian Husky

-Huskies are adored for being friendly and gentle, they make lousy watchdogs.
-Unfortunately, they are not overly suspicious of strangers, including burglars.
-The fact is that they tend to love everybody.
+People adore Huskies for their friendliness and gentle nature.
+However, they make lousy watchdogs.
+They are not overly suspicious of strangers, including burglars.
+In fact, they tend to love everybody.
 Read more about Huskies.